apache/trafficserver/doc/sdk/header-based-plugin-examples/blacklist-plugin/accessing-the-transaction-being-processed.en.rst

 continuation argument is the continuation being called back, the event is the event being sent to the continuation, and the data pointed to by ``void *edata`` depends on the type of event.
-The data types for each event type are listed in `Writing Handler
+The data types for each event type are listed in :doc:`Writing Handler Functions <../../continuations/writing-handler-functions.en>`
-Functions <../../continuations/writing-handler-functions>`__

 The key here is that if the event is an HTTP transaction event, then the data passed to the continuation's handler is of type ``TSHttpTxn`` (a